raihu123/InterviewPrep/StudyDocs/Angular.md

 **How is Dependency Hierarchy formed?**

-In Angular, a dependency hierarchy is formed by injecting services into components, where services can be provided at different levels of the component tree.
-When a service is provided at a module level, it is available to all components in that module.
-When provided at a component level, it is only available to that component and its children, creating a hierarchical structure.
+### How is Dependency Hierarchy Formed in Angular?

+In Angular, **Dependency Hierarchy** is formed based on the providers declared at different levels of the application.
+This hierarchy determines how services are shared across components, directives, and modules.

+1. **Root Level (Singleton Services):**
+   - Services provided in the `root` injector (using `@Injectable({ providedIn: 'root' })`) are available application-wide.
+They are instantiated once and shared among all components, forming the top level of the hierarchy.

+2. **Module Level:**
+   - Services provided in a specific module (`providers` array in `@NgModule`) are available only to components, directives, or services declared in that module.
+This creates a level in the hierarchy below the root.

+3. **Component Level:**
+   - Services provided in a component (`providers` array in `@Component`) are unique to that component and its descendants.
+A new instance is created for each component, forming a more granular level in the hierarchy.

+**How it Works:**
+- When Angular needs a service, it starts searching from the component level up through the parent components, then to the module level, and finally to the root level.
+- This hierarchical structure allows for flexible service scopes and sharing, depending on where the service is provided.

+By defining providers at different levels, Angular can manage service instances and control their scope effectively.

 **What is the purpose of the async pipe?**